Steven012820041010/P1A-CS-Students-Simulator/README.txt

 For each task, you have to type the phase that appears on the screen.
 You need to type the SPACE between Words.
 After you finish typing the phase, you need to press ENTER button to submit.
-Time expired and wrong submission will result a mark of 0 in this task.
+Time expiring and a wrong submission will result a mark of 0 in this task.
 On the right of the screen, there is a grader shows your current mark as the game going.
 Also, you might encounter an "internet outage" when you are typing out your "assignment".
 In that case, just like school wifi in real life, you can't do much other than waiting for the internet to fix itself.
-If that happened, you don't have to do anything except for waiting.

 Hope you enjoy this game, and this can help you somewhat understand our struggle as a student :)
 (just kidding)